The Web

 members involved are

-who don't know how to manage them.
+who don't know how to resolve them.
 That is, role confusion,

 conflict, and strain are symptoms of deeper family problems.